Gold mining in Canada: History

 The first instance of gold being documented was in 1823, when it was discovered in the Chaudière River in eastern Quebec.
 The gold found in this time period was located in river streams and was collected via hand, nets, or panning.
+Nova scotia was also home to the first few mining booms in Canada dating around 1860-1940.

 An example of how gold panning worked in river environments.

 The first major discovery of gold was found in the sands of Fraser River, British Columbia, in 1858.
 This discovery of gold sparked a conflict between Aboriginal peoples and those who came from western United States, as well as mercenaries from foreign countries such as France or Germany, including the Fraser Canyon War.

 Only a few years after the discovery of gold in the Fraser River area, the Cariboo Gold Rush started in 1861 and lasted until 1867.
 This was one of the first documented gold rushes in Canada and attracted mainly Canadian and British miners.
 Many towns were developed in nearby areas for miners to continue extracting resources.
 One of the towns, Barkerville, had deposits that lasted until the 1930s, and the total gold produced in the Cariboo district (Richfield, Camerontown, Barkerville) was estimated to be worth $50,000,000.